nf-core/sarek/docs/output.md

 Plots will show:

 - Stats by non-reference allele frequency, depth distribution, stats by quality and per-sample counts, singleton stats, etc.
-- Note: When using [Strelka2](https://github.com/Illumina/strelka), there will be no depth distribution plot, as Strelka2 does not report the INFO/DP field
+- Note: When using [Strelka](https://github.com/Illumina/strelka), there will be no depth distribution plot, as Strelka does not report the INFO/DP field

 <details markdown="1">
 <summary>Output files for all samples</summary>